Plans, permits, and a soil report.

 Everything before the first concrete pour.
 The decisions here set the trajectory for cost, timeline, and what's even legal to build.

-- Engineered stamp from a Texas P.E. is required even for unincorporated parcels — steel structure demands it.
+- Engineered stamp from a Texas P.E. required even for unincorporated parcels — barndo steel structure demands it.

-- Plan must distinguish residential dwelling from ag-class outbuilding for tax purposes.
+- Plans must distinguish residential dwelling from ag-class outbuilding for tax-valuation purposes.

 - Bell County unincorporated: no countywide building permit, but OSSF (septic) is permitted by Bell County Public Health District.